hulk-code/Donation/README.md

-- Add three featured of my project:
+     Three features of my project:

-- dynamically load the data from fake api
+- Dynamically load the data from fake api

 - Create dynamic donation card and possible to select the card and the information of selected card are stored in the local storage.

-- calculate the percentage in between the total card with the selected card and show those data in a pie chart.
+- Calculate the percentage in between the total card with the selected card and show those data in a pie chart.